BorderBenja05/skoal/README.md

-# FLEMopt
+# FermOpt
-A comprehensive scheduling package for FERMI and LVC notices
+A comprehensive scheduling package for FERMI notices